Mindful eating is often suggested as a way to practice portion control.

 Portion control says that the amount you have allocated is enough – too bad if you are still hungry.

-Portion control totally disregards internal cues of hunger and fullness.
+It totally disregards internal cues of hunger and fullness.

-Portion control ultimately moves you away from being connected with your body.
-It is in direct opposition to the true meaning of mindful eating.
+For all these reasons, portion control is in direct opposition to the true meaning of mindful eating.